Kawara Museum

 Google Maps

-The Kawara Museum is a 25-minute walk from Omihachiman Station and is located near the Hachimanyama Ropeway and Himure Hachimangu Shrine.
+Kawara Museum is about a 25-minute walk from Omi Hachiman Station, and it is located close to the Hachimanyama Ropeway and Himure Hachimangu Shrine.

 Resources